esphome/esphome-devices/src/docs/devices/Etekcity-Voltson-ESW01-USA-R6P/index.md

 ### 4. Flashing ESPHome

-If you do not already have an instance of [ESPHome Dashboard](https://esphome.io/guides/getting_started_hassio.html) running, or your instance does not meet the requirements to flash devices, you can use this [official site](https://web.esphome.io) to flash a basic configuration or upload a custom configuration to flash.
+If you do not already have an instance of [ESPHome Dashboard](https://esphome.io/guides/getting_started_hassio.html) running, or your instance does not meet the requirements to flash devices, you can use this [official site](https://web.esphome.io) to flash a basic configuration or upload a custom configuration.

 1. With the ESP module booted into Flash Mode, connect to the device and flash the new firmware.
 2. Once the installation is successful, disconnect the VCC wire from the USB serial converter to power off the device.